Technology and the Character of Contemporary Life: Part 3

+Borgmann directs deictic discourse toward nature, arguing that pristine wilderness exemplifies a focal power outside the framework of technology.
+He asserts that engaging with focal things and practices enables individuals to critically reform technological engagement, fostering human maturity through self-imposed limits and intentional focus.

 This “rightful discipline” takes shape finally in the climactic chapter of perhaps the whole book, Chapter 23, “Focal Things and Practices.”
 What are focal things?
 He defines them variously, but they hearken back to the Roman understanding of focus, meaning “hearth” (196).
 A focus (and focal things) “gathers the relations of its context and radiates into its surroundings and informs them.
 To focus on something or to bring it into focus is to make it central, clear, and articulate” (197).
 Borgmann considers wilderness, but also “music, gardening, the culture of the table, or running” to be among these things that “provide a center of orientation; when we bring the surrounding technology into it, our relations to technology become clarified and well-defined” (197).
 Now the thesis of the book becomes clear: “if we recognize the central vacuity of advanced technology”—what has been the point of Parts 1 and 2—“that emptiness can become the opening for focal things” focused on in Part 3 (199).

 However, today focal things are “inconspicuous” and have “suffered a diaspora” (199).
 Borgmann goes on to argue that this is because “focal things can prosper in human practices only” (200).
 This is due, first, to “the mistaken assumption that the shaping of our lives can be left to a series of individual decisions” (206)—in other words, we don't “establish and commit oneself to a practice” involving focal things (207).
 Secondly, we often, even in participating in focal things and practices, make them means to ends as technology does.
 Borgmann offers the examples of running and the “culture of the table” to discuss how focal things and practices are to be enjoyed simply for their centering force in and of themselves (202-206).
 He concludes the chapter by noting that “Countering technology through a practice is to take account of our susceptibility to technological distraction, and it is also to engage the peculiarly human strength of comprehension, i.e., the power to take in the world in its extent and significance and to respond through an enduring commitment” (210), before previewing the book's final section, which will deal with defending and further examining this chapter's arguments.